 England v Chile, Rugby World Cup 2023: when is it and how to watch on TV

-England face Chile in their third Pool A match at the 2023 Rugby World Cup.
+England face Chile in their third Pool D match at the 2023 Rugby World Cup.

-That match will take place in Lille and will be the first match of the tournament in which Owen Farrell is eligible to play, following the end of his four-game suspension for a high tackle of Wales’s Taine Basham.
+The match will take place in Lille and will be the first of the tournament in which Owen Farrell is eligible to play, following the end of his four-game suspension for a high tackle on Wales’s Taine Basham.

-England enjoyed a triumphant success over Argentina in their World Cup opener and then beat Japan in Nice on Sunday.
+England enjoyed a triumphant success over Argentina in their World Cup opener and then ‘won ugly’ against Japan in Nice on Sunday.
 Their final match will be against Samoa, also in Lille, on October 7.

 When is it?

-England vs Chile takes place on Saturday, Sept 23 with the match kicking off at 4.45pm BST, 5.45pm local time.
+England v Chile takes place on Saturday, September 23 with the match kicking off at 4.45pm BST, 5.45pm local time.

 Where is it?